What is the Hazard Perception test?

 The Learn To Drive With RED app allows you to practice your hazard perception skills with multiple video clips and prepare for your theory test.

 The test is worth 50% of the total theory test, which means preparation is important.
-Practising will help familiarise you with what to expect on the day and improve your reaction times.
+Practicing will help familiarise you with what to expect on the day and improve your reaction times.

 In the test, each of the 14 clips contains at least one developing hazard.
 To prepare, it’s important to: